Marsilio Ficino: Platonic love

 Notably, Ficino coined the term Platonic love, which first appeared in his letter to Alamanno Donati in 1476.
 In 1492, Ficino published Epistulae (Epistles), which contained Platonic love letters, written in Latin, to his academic colleague and life-long friend, Giovanni Cavalcanti, concerning the nature of Platonic love.
-Because of this, some have alleged Ficino was a homosexual, but this finds little basis in his letters.
+Because of this, some have alleged Ficino was a homosexual, but this finds little basis in his letters or his general works and philosophy.
+In his commentary on the Republic, too, he specifically denies to his readers that the homosexual references made in Plato's dialogue were anything more than to bemuse the audience, "spoken merely to relieve the feeling of heaviness".
 Regardless, Ficino's letters to Cavalcanti resulted in the popularization of the term Platonic love in Western Europe.

 Death

 Ficino died on 1 October 1499 at Careggi.
 In 1521 his memory was honored with a bust sculpted by Andrea Ferrucci, which is located in the south side of the nave in the Cathedral of Santa Maria del Fiore.